cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Backup the master media directory, database and current site to a dated folder (where?)
  - Could all font sizes be controlled by slider?
 I like the control in the editor but maybe everywhere would be more useful?
  - Detect image change and force over write style image generation
- - Explore https://css-ig.net/pingo - I wonder about quality and speed - I suppose this looses some flexibility but certainly current code is just resizing not watermarking/etc
  - Explore https://wkhtmltopdf.org/ - Is this actually a jumping off point to an interlinked set of pdfs - maybe for some portion or subsection of the site
  - How hard would it be to create a GridSplitter that would be easy to set the initial split based off of the last editor use - and/or that could completely hide content to one side with a shortcut